simpligility/maven-android-sdk-deployer/README.markdown

 with Maven and the Android Maven Plugin directly from your local Android SDK installation.

-ATTENTION with ADK 14

-The SDK changed folder names again.
-This time for all the Google Add Ons.
-The Maven Android SDK Deployer' is adapted to the new naming scheme.
-To do that yourself remove all "Google APIs by Google Inc" in the android SDK manager and install them again.

 ATTENTION!
 Currently some android.jar artifacts are available in Maven central and unless you use maps or usb related dependencies, android 3.0+, the compatibility library jar files or insist on using